LucasDelfino92/morrowindsharp/mw2.md

 Wrye Mash lets us synchronize the masters of mods we have installed.
 This will prevent certain error messages from popping up when launching the game.

-- Run WryeMash in MO2.
+- Run Wrye Mash in MO2 (**mash64**).
 - In the **Mods** tab, you will see a list with all your plugins, both active and inactive.
 Plugins that do not need to have their masters synchronized have a green box next to them.
 Those that do need to have their masters synchronized will have a box of a different color.
 - Click on the faulty plugin, and a panel to the right will display the plugin's masters.
-Right click on either of them, and an *Update Masters* window will appear.
-Click *Yes*.
+Right click on either of them, and an **Update Masters** window will appear.
+Click **Yes**.
-- Once the window has closed, click on the *Save* button further below the same panel.
+- Once the window has closed, click on the **Save** button further below the same panel.

 ## Plugin cleaning